yoodie-dev/AsphyxiaToKamaitachi/README.md

 # AsphyxiaToKamaitachi

 A converter for Asphyxia server databases to import scores to Kamaitachi.
+Forked to add support for MAXXIVE CLEAR and XCD/ULT difficulties.

 ## Requirements
 - Python 3.10+